 The STaR Investigator Award is a talent award for an individual.
 A large collaborative project involving themes not driven/led by the same investigator would be deemed unsuitable for this programme.
+The proposed research should also have sufficient scientific depth.

-- First Award: S\$6mil over 5 years ; Renewals S\$4mil over 5 years - PI's salary support up to S\$600k per annum - Grant support and up to 30% indirect costs will be adjusted accordingly
+- First Award: S\$6mil over 5 years ; Renewals S\$4mil over 5 years - PI's salary support up to S\$600k per annum - o Grant support and up to 30% indirect costs will be adjusted accordingly

-^{} Institutions are encouraged to co-fund; Applications with co-funding would be considered favourably during review.
+\ Institutions are encouraged to co-fund; Applications with co-funding would be considered favourably during review.

-- 1) Applicants should have a strong track record of scientific achievement, conduct cutting edge translational and clinical research (TCR) or research in Health Promotion, Preventive Health, Population Health, Health Services Research (HPHSR) or Health Technology, and produce outstanding research output with clinical and health impact. - 2) Applicants should hold a clinical qualification (e.g. MBBS, MD, BDS or equivalent) with recognised specialty training beyond medical or dental school (including specialists, family physicians and public health practitioners).^{i, ii} - 3) Applicants who are health science / healthcare professionals with non-medical degrees, such as nurses, pharmacists and other allied health professions listed on MOH's website, and possess PhD or equivalent qualifications are eligible to apply.
-Those without PhD or equivalent qualifications, but possess relevant research track record can be considered for award on case-by-case basis. - 4) Applicants working in human clinical research, including epidemiologists and biostatisticians, and whose research is clinically relevant and has potential health impact, will be considered as exceptions on a case-by-case basis. iii - 5) All applicants must be doing research in clinical settings or doing research with clinical and healthcare applications/relevance. - 6) Applicants with non-medical degrees conducting laboratory based research are not eligible.
+- 1) Applicants should have a strong track record of scientific achievement, conduct cutting edge translational and clinical research (TCR) or research in Health Promotion, Preventive Health, Population Health, Health Services Research (HPHSR) or Health Technology, and produce outstanding research output with clinical and health impact. - 2) Applicants should hold a clinical qualification (e.g. MBBS, MD, BDS or equivalent) with recognised speciality training beyond medical or dental school (including specialists, family physicians and public health practitioners).i, ii - 3) Applicants who are health science / healthcare professionals with non-medical degrees, such as nurses, pharmacists and other allied health professions listed on this website\, and possess PhD or equivalent qualifications are eligible to apply.
+Those without PhD or equivalent qualifications, but possess relevant research track record can be considered for award on case-by-case basis. - 4) Applicants working in human clinical research, including epidemiologists and biostatisticians, and whose research is clinically relevant and has potential health impact, will be considered as exceptions on a case-by-case basis.iii - 5) All applicants must be doing research in clinical settings or doing research with clinical and healthcare applications/relevance. - 6) Applicants with non-medical degrees conducting laboratory based research are not eligible.